RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Reconciliation requires comparing vendor claims against your records and identifying mismatches

-Health systems receiving 50 to 100 statements monthly face 75 to 200 hours of reconciliation workload
+50 to 100 statements per month means 75 to 200 hours of reconciliation work

 RPA would require building a custom script for every statement format you receive, and maintaining those scripts every time a vendor changes their layout.
 For a health system working with hundreds of vendors, that's not automation.
 That's a second full-time job.